odoo/documentation/content/applications/finance/fiscal_localizations/france.rst

 FEC Import
 ----------

-To make the onboarding of new users easier, Odoo Enterprise's French :doc:`fiscal localization
-<../overview/fiscal_localization_packages>` includes the **FEC Import** feature (module name:
+To make the onboarding of new users easier, Odoo Enterprise's French :ref:`fiscal localization package <fiscal_localizations/packages>` includes the **FEC Import** feature (module name:
 ``l10n_fr_fec_import``), which enables the import of existing FEC files from older software.

 To enable this feature, go to :menuselection:`Accounting --> Configuration --> Settings -->